Pocket/hashicorp-pocket-cdktf/README.md

 using [Unleash](https://docs.getunleash.io/) as our example.

 ### Step 1: Create a VPC
-Our first step is to create a VPC (Virtual Private Cloud) that isolates our server, such that it can only be accessed from the internet by going through our load balancer.
+Our first step is to create a Virtual Private Cloud (VPC) that isolates our server, such that it can only be accessed from the internet by going through our load balancer.
 We will use Terraform HCL to create the VPC because this task is usually performed by dev-ops, who are more familiar with HCL than with CDKTF.

-1. Open the `main.tf` file in your IDE and update the AWS region in the provider, the availability zones of the subnets and the name of the VPC.
+1. Open the `main.tf` file in your IDE and update the AWS region in the provider, the availability zones of the subnets, and the name of the VPC.
 Run the following command to get the list of availability zones, replacing `<region>` with your region name:
     ```shell
     aws ec2 describe-availability-zones --query 'AvailabilityZones[].ZoneName' --region <region>
     ```